-- As respondent, it is essential to include any jurisdictional challenges or silver bullet defences such as statute of limitations in your answer.
+- As respondent, it is essential to include any jurisdictional challenges or silver bullet defences in your answer, such as statute of limitations.
 While you may not be precluded from pursuing them at a later point, an inauspicious start on key points is harmful.

 - If there are out-of-the-ordinary procedural issues, such as potential requests for interim relief, bifurcation or security, it is best to flag them at this early stage.

-Statement of claim or memorial and a statement of defence or
+Statements of claim or memorial and defence or counter-memorial

-- Do not start to draft until you have a strong grip on all of key facts and proposition of law that you need to articulate to express your case theory.
+- Do not start to draft until you have a strong grip on all the key facts and propositions of law that you need to articulate to express your case theory.
 This means time with witnesses and extensive legal research before you actually put pen to paper.
-Remember that the tribunal will regard this submission to be the font of all aspects of your case.
+Remember that the tribunal will regard this submission to be the fount of all aspects of your case.
 If something is lacking, or is based on an ill-founded factual investigation or a misguided legal theory, it will hurt you immeasurably for the balance of the arbitration.